vectorsigmaissomewhere/Django-Projects-/Core-Django/ConceptsWithCode/jjitem 32 Connect Django with react js.md

 CORS_ALLOWED_ORIGINS = [
     'http://localhost:5173', # this is the react port that is being running ] the port number your are seeing is your react js port

+all the CRUD operation will be available at the end of the day
 ```